 While some paper producers disclose emissions from all their facilities, others explicitly do not, or it is unclear from their disclosures.
 When it is explicitly incomplete or unclear, further assessment is required of whether coverage is incomplete, to what extent it is incomplete and whether the omission of some facilities is likely to bias the estimate of a company's emissions intensity.
-Ultimately TPI makes a judgement on whether its estimate of a company's emissions intensity is likely to be biased, and sufficiently so for the company to be excluded from the carbon performance assessment, in line with the principles set out in Section 3.3 above.
+Ultimately TPI makes a judgement on whether its estimate of a company to be excluded from the carbon performance assessment, in line with the principles set out in Section 3.3 above.